A Partial List of References

 “Some students attribute their academic failure to such factors as low aptitude, unavailability of resources, and bad luck.
 However, we can say that the most important factor playing a role in academic success is students’ little acquaintance with learning and study skills.”

-Here are some of the important references we used in building Study Swami.
+Here are some of the important references we used in building Study Swami, with notes.

 - Excellent information about learning, and lot of good stuff about teaching as well:

 - Mayer, Richard E. (2008) Learning and Instruction (2nd ed.).
 Upper Saddle River, NJ: Pearson Education Inc.

 - The Boston Globe brought this book to my attention when they said that Harvard had a special program that used it:

 - Luckie, William R. and Smethurst, Wood.
 (1998).
 Study Power.
 Brookline, MA: Brookline Books.